A New, Beautiful, Fully Functioning Smile Awaits

 All-on-4® Treatment Concept

-All-on-4 treatment concept is an original, graftless, full-arch solution that uses four dental implant posts to secure a fixed denture.
-Developed by Nobel Biocare™, all-on-4 treatment concept reduces the cost of fully replacing an arch of teeth by not needing bone grafts and only requiring one surgical visit.
+All-on-4 treatment concept is a full-arch solution that uses four dental implant posts to secure a fixed denture.
+Developed by Nobel Biocare™, All-on-4 treatment concept requires only one surgical visit to place the dental implants.
 This system is popular for both simple and complex restoration cases.
-Learn more about the all-on-4 treatment concept.

 Straumann® Pro Arch

-Straumann® Pro Arch is another great system that uses four dental implant posts to secure a fixed prosthesis.
+Straumann Pro Arch is another great system that uses four dental implant posts to secure a fixed prosthesis.
 This treatment is ideal for patients with inadequate jaw bone who do not qualify for traditional dental implant placement, but who would like to restore many teeth.
 Only one surgical visit is necessary to achieve a new arch of natural-looking teeth.
-Learn more about Straumann Pro Arch and dental implants.

 Each of these systems provide stunning aesthetics with a high level of comfort.
 Regain full functionality of your smile and feel confident about your teeth again.
 Contact Kitsap Oral, Maxillofacial & Dental Implant Surgery to schedule a consultation with one of our oral and maxillofacial surgeons to explore your options.